-- A review of city laws, regulations, policies, plans and local government institutions relevant to climate change (e.g. similar to a policy review used for social, environmental, economic, health or equity impact or strategic assessments or appraisals); - Other plans that have been integrated or aligned with the plan (e.g. social, economic, transport, buildings, energy plans or strategies); - Written confirmation from local government institutions that city laws, regulations, policies or plans will be updated to reflect the goals of the plan.
+• A review of city laws, regulations, policies, plans and local government institutions relevant to climate change (e.g. similar to a policy review used for social, environmental, economic, health or equity impact or strategic assessments or appraisals).

+- Update existing city laws, regulations, policies and plans in order to integrate and accelerate the delivery of climate action; - Integrate or align other plans with the CAP (e.g. social, economic, transport, buildings, energy plans or strategies); - Provide written confirmation from local government institutions that city laws, regulations, policies or plans will be updated to reflect the goals of the CAP.